Key to the Philosophy Call

 Dr. DePice shared some wisdom about bringing the chiropractic principles into daily practice from patient care to answering phones.
 Principle 17 does say it all!

 I love this approach.
 But how do you teach your office staff to embody the Major Premise?

-This line of reasoning was congruent with the lecture of the week at TIC, last week.
+This line of reasoning was congruent with last week’s lecture at TIC.
 We talked about at least four ways that individuals could arrive at the Major Premise using Wilber’s four-quadrant approach.